Ensure you choose the best plasterboard fixings to support shelves, big screen TV’s and radiators to avoid unwanted accidents

 Reasons to avoid

 If you’ve got a heavy load that needs fixing but you only have a narrow cavity to work with then these Gripit fixings are a quick to install option that can be reused if needed.
-Available in a variety of sizes and colours the Gripit range claims that it can deal with loads from 20 kg up to 113 kg.
+Available in a variety of sizes and colours, the Gripit range claims to handle loads from 20 kg to 113 kg.

-To make selection easier each colour gives recommendation on what it is good for.
-But note, as a general rule the upper loads are generally tested on thicker plasterboards and use more than one fixing to spread the load.
+To make selection easier, each colour gives a recommendation on what it is good for.
+But note that, as a general rule, the upper loads are tested on thicker plasterboards and use more than one fixing to spread the load.

-You will need to drill a 18-25mm hole to insert the fixing, but this is nice and simple.
+You will need to drill an 18-25mm hole to insert the fixing, but this is nice and simple.
 Push the fixing into the hole and use a screwdriver to open the wings.
-These are flat which makes them good for narrow cavities.
-Don’t panic if you drill and fix in the wrong place you can simply close the wings and pull out the fixing ready to use again.
+These are flat, which makes them good for narrow cavities.
+Don’t panic if you drill and fix in the wrong place; you can simply close the wings and pull out the fixing, ready to use again.
 But they are not always the easiest to hide on small fittings.

 5. Self drill plasterboard fixing